LeahE128/data-analytics-covid-predict/README.md

 # data-analytics-covid-predict

-This repository involves training and evaluating prediction models on a COVID-19 dataset provided by the Centers for Disease Control and Prevention (CDC) that was cleaned prior to prediction.
+This repository involved training and evaluating prediction models on a COVID-19 dataset provided by the Centers for Disease Control and Prevention (CDC) that was cleaned prior to prediction.

 The dataset provided has de-identified patient data including COVID severity indicators, outcomes, clinical data and laboratory test results.